Do I Need A Barcode To Sell My Music?

 Whether you are selling your CD in a shop or on iTunes and other digital stores, a barcode is used to track your sales.
 Stores (digital or physical) will not sell music without one so you don't really have a choice.
-Ditto Music give you free barcodes with your release and there is no reason why you ever need to pay for one.
+Ditto Music gives you free barcodes with your release and there is no reason why you ever need to pay for one.

 Each release (single/EP/album) needs a separate barcode.
 For physical CDs, this will be a graphic usually on the back of the CD.
-For digital releases this is a number that stores use to track your sales.
+For digital releases, this is a number that stores use to track your sales.
 These are two forms of the same thing.